balena-io/balena-cli-masterclass/README.md

 In this masterclass, you will learn how to:

 * Login to your account
-* Push application code to a balena Application
+* Push application code to a balena Fleet
-* Deploy locally built code to a balena Application
+* Deploy locally built code to a balena Fleet
 * SSH into a balena device
-* Push and build applications on a device on the local network for fast development and prototyping
+* Push and build code to a device on the local network for fast development and prototyping
 * Use private Docker registries for base images and services
 * Create secret files and build arguments for building service images